finom/vovk/README.md

 As result both long-term and short-term the development is cheaper, faster and more efficient.

-### Why Next.js API routes suck?
+### Limitations of Next.js API Routes

-The pros mentioned above are about front-end part (code used by `page.tsx`, `layout.tsx`, `template.tsx` etc), but the API route handlers provide very specific and very limited way to define API routes.
+The pros mentioned above are about front-end part (routes created with `page.tsx`), but the API route handlers provide very specific and very limited way to define API routes.
 Per every endpoint you're going to create a separate file called `route.ts` that exports route handlers that implement an HTTP method corresponding to their name:

 ```ts
 export async function GET() {